Samael1254/miniRT/README.md

 - Colored diffuse, ambiant and specular lighting from multiple light sources
 - Several primitive shapes, from the outside as well as inside : plane, sphere, cylinder, cone
-- Mesh rendering from .obj files
+- Mesh loading from .obj file and rendering
+- Mesh are rendered with a Bounding Volume Hierarchy (BVH) to boost performance
 - Basic shading : hard shadows, incidence and distance attenuation
 - Texturing and normal mapping available for all shapes and meshes
 - A background sky with a gradient of two colors
-- Camera with modifiable parameters (position, orientation, field of view)
 - The user can move and rotate the camera around in real time to get different views of the scene
+- Modifiable camera parameters (field of view, movement and rotation speed)
 - Scenes configured in the dedicated .rt file format (see documentation.rt for more details)
 - Materials in .mrt files, able to load textures and normal maps from .xpm image files (see documentation.mrt for more details)
 - Comes with a few pre-made scenes, meshes, textures and materials to select from